 Any single byte code value 1 to 255 can be used in hexadecimal or octal format for the string arguments.
 Hex values A to F are case insensitive and the leading 'x' must be lower case.
-Value zero (0) (\times 00 and \times 000) is not allowed because it is a string terminator.
-No multibyte character set value or UNICODE values are supported.
+Value zero (0) ( $\x00$ and $\000$ ) is not allowed because it is a string terminator.

+No UNICODE values are supported.